St. Louis Cardinals (54-67) vs New York Mets (55-66)

-The St. Louis Cardinals will host the New York Mets for game three of their four-game set this Saturday from Busch Stadium on the MLB Network.
-New York smashed St. Louis in game three to win by eleven, 13-2.
+The St. Louis Cardinals will host the New York Mets for game one of their four-game set this Thursday from Busch Stadium

 Mets Preview & Projected Starter

-New York moved to 57-66 after defeating St. Louis.
-The Mets have now won six of their last seven games, and they’ll attempt to bring the brooms out here in game four.
-The New York offense is scoring 3.98 runs per game, while batting .238, with a .318 on-base percentage.
+New York moved to 55-66 after taking two of three from Pittsburgh.
+The Mets were about to win their second series of the month in Queens this week, and they’ll attempt to bring that success to STL this weekend.
+T he New York offense is scoring 3.98 runs per game, while batting .238, with a .318 on-base percentage.
 The pitching staff carries a 4.39 ERA, with a 1.35 WHIP.

 Mets Player Trends & Props

-Pete Alonso has homered in three of the last four games, and he leads the Mets in home runs (39) and RBI (95).
+• Pete Alonso homered in the game three win over Pittsburgh, and he leads the Mets in home runs (35) and RBI (8&).

-Francisco Lindor has produced a run in five straight games, and he’s second on the team with 22 homers and 73 RBI.
+• Francisco Lindor collected a hit in all three matchups with The Pirates, and he’s second on the team with 22 homers and 72 RBI.

-Brandon Nimmo has multiple hits in six of the previous seven games, and he leads NYM in batting (..269) and hits (121), with 18 HR and 51 RBI.
+• Brandon Nimmo brings an eight-game hit streak into this contest, and he leads NYM in batting (.259) and hits (116), with 17 HR and 50 RBI.

-Jeff McNeil homered and plated four runs in the game two victory, and he’s second on the team in batting at .259, with 45 runs batted in.
+• Jeff McNeil has recorded a hit in nine of the last ten games, and he’s second on the team in batting at .257, with 41 runs batted in.

 Cardinals Preview & Projected Starter

-St. Louis moved to 54-70 after losing to New York.
-The Cardinals have now dropped four straight, and they’ll look to avoid being swept at home on Sunday.
+St. Louis moved to 54-67 after taking two of three from Oakland.
+The Cardinals hit a low by being silenced and blown out at home by Oakland, and they’ll attempt to bounce back here.
 The St. Louis offense is scoring 3.97 runs per game, while batting .258, with a .328 on-base percentage.
 The pitching staff carries a 4.64 ERA, with a 1.49 WHIP.

 Cardinals Player Trends & Props

-Paul Goldschmidt had his five-game hit streak snapped last night, but he still, and he leads the Cards in hits (129), with splits of .275/19/62.
+• Paul Goldschmidt has totaled multiple bases in three of the last four games, and he leads the Cards in hits (128), with splits of .278/19/62.

 Corey’s Free Pick